The Little White Car

 The Little White Car is a novel by British author Dan Rhodes, published under the pen name Danuta de Rhodes in 2004 by Canongate.
 It has been translated into 12 languages.
-The book's premise, based on real-world evidence, is that the car carrying Diana, Princess of Wales collided with a white Fiat Uno just before it crashed on August 31, 1997.
+The book is based on an imaginative fictional elaboration of the actual forensic evidence that the Mercedes carrying Diana, Princess of Wales had had a glancing contact with another car, believed to be a white Fiat Uno at some point before it crashed in the Pont de l'Alma tunnel in Paris on 31 August 1997.

+The French investigation did not identify the car or the driver.
+A conspiracy theory developed around the white Fiat Uno.

-Plot introduction
+Plot

 In Paris, Veronique has just split up with her boyfriend and is driving home in her "little white car."
 While passing through a tunnel in central Paris, a large car approaches from behind at high speed.
-Veronique is determined to not let it pass, and it collides with the back of her car and crashes.
-Seeing the news next morning, Veronique realizes that she killed a princess.
+Veronique is determined not to let it pass, and it collides with the back of her car and crashes.
+Seeing the news the next morning, Veronique realizes that she killed a princess.
 The remainder of the book tells of Veronique's life and loves before the crash, and the subsequent efforts to conceal her involvement.